-Looking back many years, I think I made my decision to become a counselor when I was in high school in the 70s.
+Looking back many years, I believe I made my decision to become a counselor when I was in high school.
 Even then, I realized that there were so many teenagers struggling and in need of support.
 It wasn’t until my 30s, however, while going through some of my own significant life transitions that I made the decision to go back to school and get my counseling license.
 I made this powerful choice in the wake of finally giving up alcohol – a substance that I had struggled with since I was a teenager.
-For coming up on 32 years now, I have been a sober alcoholic.
-In addition to my 25+ years working as a substance abuse counselor, I also know from personal experience how substance abuse and addiction impact families, how powerful addiction can be and the challenges that we bump up against on the road of recovery.
+For over 30 years now, I have been sober and actively in recovery from alcoholism.
+In addition to my 25+ years working as a substance abuse counselor, I know from personal experience how substance abuse and addiction impact families, how powerful addiction can be and the challenges that we bump up against on the road of recovery.
 I know what it’s like to be a single mom in recovery.
 I understand what it’s like to navigate the feelings of guilt and shame and the painful consequences that come from decisions made while under the influence.
 I can identify with the pain that lives beneath the surface and triggers people to use.
-However, I also know that there is always hope and healing.
+However, I also know that there is always hope and healing available.
 I believe that with support and an effective recovery strategy, pain, guilt and shame can give way to forgiveness, compassion, strength and joy.

 For more than two decades, I’ve been providing support, guidance, tools and a warm, nonjudgmental and compassionate space to help my clients mitigate, manage and overcome substance abuse issues.
 I also help clients work through the feelings of trauma, depression, anxiety, grief and loss that often co-occur with addictions.
 I see a lot of depression and trauma, particularly, come up with the individuals and families I work with.
 Many people who abuse substances have been afflicted by at least one trauma.
 And, alcohol is a depressant, so – on some level – everyone who drinks heavily will experience depression.